-The Battle of Adairsville was an encounter between Union forces commanded by Major General William T. Sherman and Confederate forces commanded by General Joseph E. Johnston during the Atlanta Campaign of the American Civil War.
+The Battle of Adairsville was an engagement between Union forces commanded by Major General William T. Sherman and Confederate forces commanded by General Joseph E. Johnston on May 17, 1864 during the Atlanta Campaign of the American Civil War.

 Finding the terrain unsuitable for establishing a strong defensive line near Calhoun, Georgia, Johnston continued south to Adairsville.
 As Sherman continued his pursuit of Johnston, the armies engaged again near Adairsville, Georgia on May 17.
-The battle consisted of a series a skirmishes throughout the day, which amounted to little more than a delaying action to allow Johnston to move farther south toward Cassville.
+The battle consisted of a series of skirmishes throughout the day, which amounted to little more than a delaying action to allow Johnston to move farther south toward Cassville.

-The Battle of Adairsville was perhaps more significant for what did not happen than what did.
-When Johnston withdrew from Adairsville, he sent one corps of his army to nearby Kingston to create a diversion, while the bulk of his army moved south toward Cassville.
-Johnston hoped that Sherman would believe that he was preparing to do battle at Kingston and mass the majority of Union soldiers there, while sending a smaller contingent to follow the Rebels headed for Cassville.
+The Battle of Adairsville was perhaps more significant for what did not happen than for what did.
+When Johnston withdrew from Adairsville, he sent one corps of his army to nearby Kinston to create a diversion, while the bulk of his army moved south toward Cassville.
+Johnston hoped that Sherman would believe that he was preparing to do battle at Kinston and mass the majority of Union soldiers there, while sending a smaller contingent to follow the Rebels headed for Cassville.
 Confederate forces commanded by Leonidas Polk and John Bell Hood would then ambush and destroy the Federals moving toward Cassville.
 Sherman took the bait and sent the Army of the Ohio, along with one corps of the Army of the Cumberland, in pursuit of the retreating Rebels.
 As Hood was moving his men into position, he discovered some Union soldiers near his rear.
 Fearing being caught between two columns of Federal soldiers, Hood fell back and rejoined Polk, failing to spring the trap.
 Thus, Sherman was spared the possibility of a costly defeat.